fo-dicom/fo-dicom/Documentation/v5/usage/upgrade4to5.md

 The version 5 of *Fellow Oak DICOM* includes a complete restructuring of the code base.
 It has always been a important requirement for fo-dicom to be usable on as many platforms and for as many systema as possible.
 While up to version 4 this was done by building several platform specific assemblies and a PCL assemly, the version 5 has only one assembly built against .net standard 2.0.
 It is intended not to build .netstandard 2.1 or .netcore because fo-dicom has to be able to be used from netframework, which is still a very wide used platform.

-Take a look [here](#breaking-changes) at the **breaking changes** that you will have to handle if you upgrade an existing application based on fo-dicom 4 to use version 5.
+Take a look [here](#breaking-changes) at the **breaking changes** that you will have to handle if you upgrade an existing application based on fo-dicom 4 to use version 5.0.0.

+> [!NOTE]
+> To find all breaking changes in the latest version of fo-dicom compared to some previous versions, take a look at the [ReleaeNotes](https://github.com/fo-dicom/fo-dicom/wiki/Releases)

 ### Changes